 Compare the "RRC States" row in both charts.
 In this row, the crosshatched sections represent the tail states (Short DRX and Long DRX in LTE and CELL_FACH in 3G).
 Notice how much more time the radio spent in these states in the LTE chart compared with the 3G chart.
 Remember that these tail states use high power in LTE, but low power in 3G.

-The following figure uses data from the Energy Consumption Simulation table on the ARO Statistics Tab to show the energy consumption for each RRC state.
+The following figure uses data from the Energy Consumption Simulation table on the Video Optimizer Statistics Tab to show the energy consumption for each RRC state.
 The first table shows the energy consumption when the Samsung Infuse 3G device profile is applied to the data, and the second table shows the energy consumption when the default LTE profile is applied.

 Figure 5: Comparison of RRC energy consumption in 3G and LTE.